WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 ##  What processing is done in the retina
 Now that the light is converted to nerve impulses by the cones and rods you may think the retina has finished its job and send everything to the optic nerve.
-It is not the case, there is a preprocessing occuring in the retina with different cells than cones and rods.
+It is not the case, there is a preprocessing occurring in the retina with different cells than cones and rods.

-They are three main layers in the retina.
+Their are three main layers in the retina.
 The one deepest in the retina is the outer segment layer.
 It contains the photoreceptors (cones and rods).

 The second one is the inner nuclear layer.
-It contains three kind of cells: bipolar cells, horizontal cells and amacrine cells.
+It contains three kinds of cells: bipolar cells, horizontal cells and amacrine cells.
 - Bipolar cells are connected to one or few cones and rods located close to it.
 - Horizontal cells are connected with many rods, cones and bipolar cells.
 They cause lateral inhibition.
 - Amacrine cells have not a yet a clear role.
 They are connected to bipolar cells.